karteek-yv/pru-pid-motor/README.txt

     https://youtu.be/wzNGHVjAqL8

-    This device includes two "Programmable Real-time Units" which 32 bit RISC processors which are intended to offload real-time tasks from the embedded Linux running on the host ARM processor.
+    This device includes two "Programmable Real-time Units" which are 32-bit RISC processors which are intended to offload real-time tasks from the embedded Linux running on the host ARM processor.

     The system implements a "Proportional Integral Derivative" type digital feedback controller.
 The controlled parameter is the